 “Aaronsen Family Services is certified and licensed by the State of California.
 We cannot make false claims for our Reorientation program; we would lose our license to conduct business in this state if we did.
 If you look into any of the ex-gay programs, ask to see their State license to operate.
 They will tell you that they don’t need a license because they are part of a church.
 Or they will show you a county business license, not a State license.
 Our license is right here on the wall next to where you’re sitting.
 That’s what you want to see when you ask to see an ex-gay program’s State license.
 You’ll find that none of them have a State license.”

 “There are some exceptions.
 In a dysfunctional family, or where abuse is common, a boy may be led to a gay relationship because that’s the only way he can find love and caring.
 We provide counseling for children who have experienced those situations, and it’s a much more intensive and complex problem to resolve.
 In these situations we are required to report to Child Protective Services, and our fees for counseling a child in that case are covered by the State of California.
-Based on what you’ve told me, I do not see that being a factor in Jason’s situation.
+Based on what you’ve told me, I do not see that as a factor in Jason’s situation.

 “If you continue with our counseling sessions we will help you cope with whatever conclusions we draw about Jason, and help you understand how important it is to continue to love him.”